BurdetteLamar/markdown_helper/README.md

 By default:

   * Highlighted code blocks are supported for Ruby and XML.
 Your program can add others.
-  * Markdown code in a ```.md``` file is not disturbed, and falls through for the usual markdown formatting.
+  * Text in an ```.md``` file is not disturbed, and falls through for ordinary markdown rendering.
-  * Any other included code is made into a code block without highlighting.
+  * Any other included text is made into a code block, without highlighting.

 ## Usage